AdaGold/slack-cli/README.md

 ## Implementation Requirements

-### Wave 1: `User` and users in `slack.rb`

-#### User Stories

-As a CLI user, when I launch this program using `$ ruby lib/slack.rb`...
-- I should see information about how many channels and users are in this workspace
-- I should then be one option for how to interact with the program:
-  - `list users`

-As a CLI user who is at the program's input prompt...
-- When I type `list users`, I should see a list of all the users in this Slack workspace.
-For each user, I want to see the user's username, real name, and Slack ID.

-#### Design Requirements

-Implement the features for this wave with the following design requirements, along with our testing requirements:
-- Create a `User` class.
-There should be composition between `Workspace` and `User`; `Workspace` has many `User`s.
-- The `slack.rb` file should not create, call, or use the `User` class at all.
-The `slack.rb` file should mainly be interacting with the instance of `Workspace` created in the line `workspace = Workspace.new`.
-All `User`-related information that `slack.rb` receives should be returned from calling a method defined in the `Workspace` class.

-### Wave 3: Driver Code

 ### Wave 1 - Listing Channels and Users

 As a CLI user, when I launch this program using `$ ruby lib/slack.rb`...